NVIDIA/spark-rapids/tools/README.md

 The qualification tool is used to look at a set of applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for those applications.
 The tool works by processing the CPU generated event logs from Spark.

-Currently it does this by looking at the amount of time spent in tasks of SQL Dataframe operations.
+This tool is intended to give the users a starting point and does not guarantee the applications it scores highest will actually be accelerated the most.
+Currently it works by looking at the amount of time spent in tasks of SQL Dataframe operations.
 The more total task time doing SQL Dataframe operations the higher the score is and the more likely the plugin will be able to help accelerate that application.
 The tool also looks for read data formats and types that the plugin doesn't support and if it finds any not supported it will take away from the score (based on the total task time in SQL Dataframe operations).

 Each application(event log) could have multiple SQL queries.
 If a SQL's plan has Dataset API inside such as keyword `$Lambda` or `.apply`, that SQL query is categorized as a DataSet SQL query, otherwise it is a Dataframe SQL query.